razzius/fish-functions/README.md

 Automatic recursive copy for directories.
 Rather than only copying the files from a directory, copies the directory itself.

+Vanilla `cp` handles `dir` and `dir/` differently: `cp -r dir ...` copies the directory and its contents, however `cp -r dir/ ...` copies the contents of the directory only (see `man cp`).

+I want the directory to be copied too, but tab completion gives the latter, so I made `copy` preserve the directory.

-Also uses -i flag by default, which will warn you if a copy would overwrite a destination file.
+`copy` also uses -i flag by default, which will warn you if a copy would overwrite a destination file.
 Files that are committed in git are not considered at risk of being overwritten, and do not prompt.

 Example: